 Pain can also be caused by problems not linked to the cancer, such as an infection.

-Your doctors and nurses will work with you to find out what is causing your pain and will talk to you about suitable treatments.
+Your doctors and nurses will work with you to find out what is causing your pain.
+They will talk to you about suitable treatments and ways to manage your pain.
 There are effective ways to treat different types of pain.

 If prostate cancer spreads to the bone, it can damage or weaken the bone and may cause pain.
 But not all men with cancer in their bones will get bone pain.
 Prostate cancer can spread to any area of bone around the body.
 It most commonly spreads to the spine.
 Pain in these areas can sometimes make it painful to walk and move around.
 The pain might remain in only one area, but over time it can spread to several parts of your body.